 C. Document an ongoing community program to incorporate a significant number of native trees, native shrubs, native herbaceous plants, and/or cultivars of native species in public or large-scale private landscaping.

-The UFC met with the city forester and requested that more native trees be planted in the city.
+The Whitewater Urban Forestry Commission met with the city forester and requested that more native trees be planted in the city.
 The forester responded by ordering about half native species and these were in planted in 2017.

 Limiting or Removing Threats to Birds